dair-iitd/OpenIE-standalone/README.md

 sentences and creates extractions that represent relations in text.
 For example, consider the following sentence.

-    The U.S. president Barack Obama gave his speech on Tuesday to thousands of people.
+    The U.S. president Barack Obama gave his speech on Tuesday and Wednesday to thousands of people.

 There are many binary relations in this sentence that can be expressed as a triple `(A, B, C)` where `A` and `B` are arguments, and `C` is the relation